McGill is committed to reducing carbon emissions from commuting and air travel, and encouraging active transportation methods.

 As a research-driven institution with an international population, three campuses in Québec, and numerous research and field stations, the McGill community has many reasons to travel.
 However, the way we travel (and how frequently we do it) can have significant impacts on the environment and local communities.
 For example, McGill’s emissions from travel and mobility accounted for 26% of our overall emissions in 2017.

-As part of the Vision 2020 Climate & Sustainability Action Plan, McGill committed to becoming carbon neutral by 2040.
+As part of the McGill University Climate & Sustainability Strategy 2020-2025, McGill committed to becoming carbon neutral by 2040.
 Reaching this target will require the participation of our entire community and committing to more sustainable travel practices is crucial to achieving this goal.

 University-related Travel refers to travel for university-related reasons, and is typically eligible for reimbursement by the University.
 This includes travel for research, fieldwork, conferences, lectures, recruitment, meetings, events, and travel by our varsity sports teams.
 It consists of transportation arrangements by various modes, vehicle rentals, and accommodation.